12,911 words, one hour and 30 min.

 The grin crawled wider across George’s face.
-“Her name,” he said, reminding Eric that George used to tease him just on the days that end with the letter “y.”
+“Her name,” he said, reminding Eric that when they were young George used to tease him but only on the days that end with the letter “y.”
 “Elaine Peters.
-Pretty as a princess with a sweet personality to go along.
+Pretty as a princess with a sweet personality to match.
 Had a thing for you for the longest.
-Still does, to hear Charlie tell it, and she just broke off with her boyfriend.”
+Still does, to hear Charlie tell it.
+And she just broke off with her boyfriend.”

-Eric collapsed back and squeezed his eyes shut, his heart racing.
+Eric collapsed back and blinked hard, his heart racing.

-“My — my senior year, I remember wanting like heck to ask her out.
-Didn’t think she might have any real interest in me until it was too late.
-Always figured she’d tell me to do the long walk on a short peer.”
+“You serious?
+My — my senior year, I remember wanting like heck to ask her out.
+Always figured she’d tell me to do the long walk on a short peer.
+Didn’t ever think she had any real interest in me — until it was too late.“

-George’s expression was half chuckle, half grimace.
+George’s expression was half chuckle, half grimace as he gave a knowing nod.
 “Charlie says she’s ticked off that you were set up and dealt a bad card.
-Never liked Beth one bit.
-Charlie figured you might be interested in somebody like Elaine, and he told her that.
+She never liked Beth one bit, thinks razorbacks make better company.
+Charlie told her you might be interested in somebody like her.
 So guess what?
+She’s got a new job that frees up her weekends.
 She’s driving up here Saturday evening to see you.
 Around seven o’clock.
 If it’s okay with you — how couldn’t it be? — she’ll come up every Saturday evening until you get out.
 Which I hope is sooner than you think.
 I’ll get to cracking on an appeal Monday.
 Judge Parker ain’t getting any younger.
 My boss has a lawyer friend who could handle it.
 I’ll ante up for it.
 Pay me back when you’re rich and famous.”

-He twisted his head toward the clock again to take in the guard, who peered at the farthest table.
+He twisted his head toward the clock again to take in the guard, who eyed the noisy kids at the farthest table.
 “I’ll be back from Chicago late Friday night.
-I’ll meet up with Charlie at the police department and hand over my tied-up cargo of conspirators.”
+Charlie’ll meet me at the police department and I’ll hand over my tied-up cargo of conspirators.”

-His index finger arced down.
+His curved forefinger arced down.
 “I’ll be back here Saturday after I grab some sleep.
-I’ll be gone before Elaine gets here at seven.
-Just want to drop off three hamburgers from that new MacDonald’s restaurant on Main Street.
+No later than six.
+I’ll be out of your hair before Elaine gets here at seven.
+Will let you know how it went.
+And I’m gonna drop off three hamburgers from that new MacDonald’s restaurant on Main Street.
 Tell Elaine the burgers mean the three-you-know-who’s goose is cooked.”

-He pushed his chair back and stood straighter than Eric had seen his muscular, six-foot-four frame in years.
-“You do know, don’t you, some inmates get married in prison?”
-He pushed his eyebrows up.
-“Huh-uh.
-No tease.”
+He pushed out his chair and stood straighter than Eric had seen his brother’s muscular, six-foot-four frame in years.
+“Okay then.
+By the way, you do know, don’t you, some inmates get married in prison?
+Uh-huh, tease you not.”

-He tipped a salute at Eric.
-After Eric returned the gesture, his brother’s powerful, intimidating figure lumbered away, past the guard, and through the visitors’ exit.
+He flipped a two-fingered salute at Eric.
+When Eric returned the gesture, his brother’s powerful, intimidating figure lumbered off, past the guard, who gave him a respectful nod, and through the visitors’ exit.
 He was like somebody who knew his mission in life.
-Eric felt a twinge of sorrow for Beth and Appleby.

-The guard escorted Eric back to his cell, where he sat down on his cot.
+The guard escorted him to his cell.
+When he left, Eric sat down on his cot.

 It was true, he’d been a love-struck fool.
 Emphasis on fool.
-He compressed his lips and squinted against the pain of finally admitting to himself that he’d never really loved Beth.
-She’d merely been a means to an end.
-He’d hated her, almost from the beginning.
+He squinted against the pain of admitting he’d never really loved Beth.
+She’d been a means to an end.
 He’d been a starving man grateful to eat out of a garbage can.

-He looked over at the opposite wall.
+He looked over at the facing wall.
 On a piece of notebook paper that he’d taped up were large words he’d written and underlined, his resolve slow and steady:

-Never again would he compromise himself and let loneliness drive him to do something his mind knew was stupid.
+Never again would the oppressive weight of loneliness bend him to its will.
+Never again would it drive him to do something he knew deep down was stupid.
 It was better to have nobody than to have somebody only half there, or who didn’t want to be there in the first place.

-Growing sleepy, he lay back.
-He permitted himself his first full-fledged grin in months, one that could not have been tamed if he had tried.
-Saturday was just four days away.
-He couldn’t wait to see Elaine on their first “date.”
-He’d tell her he’d been the reckless driver who’d almost plowed into her on that fateful night, and that if he had hit her, he wouldn’t be where he is now.
-A good laugh would be had when he “chided” her for her expert driving.
+Eric’s “date” with Elaine was four days off.
+Waiting to see her might drive him mad.
+He’d get a kick out of telling her he’d been the reckless driver who’d almost plowed into her on that fateful night, and that if he had hit her, he wouldn’t be where he was now.
+They’d have a good laugh when he “chided” her for her expert driving.

-She’d be another reason those cold hamburgers would be the best-tasting things Eric had ever eaten
+She’d be another reason those cold hamburgers would be the best-tasting things he’d ever eaten.

-His breathing quickened, routing his drowsiness.
+His breathing quickened.
 He remembered again the last time he and Elaine spoke to each other.
 It was five years ago at school.

 From a few cells away drifted his favorite song, “The Twelfth of Never,” by Johnny Mathis.
-As he listened, stinging tears welled in his eyes.
-He leaned up, stifling sobs as he held in his mind the image of Elaine from that day.
+His eyes began stinging.
+He leaned up, stifling sobs as he held in his mind the image of Elaine.